ncatlab/nlab-content/pages/1184.md

 * Any [[finite set|finite]] [[total order|totally ordered set]] $\{x_1 \lt \cdots \lt x_n\}$ is well-ordered.

-* The set of [[natural number]]s is well-ordered under the usual order $\lt$.
+* The set of [[natural numbers]] is well-ordered under the usual order $\lt$.

-* More generally, any set of [[ordinal number]]s (or even the proper class of all ordinal numbers) is well-ordered under the usual order $\lt$.
+* More generally, any set of [[ordinal numbers]] (or even the proper class of all ordinal numbers) is well-ordered under the usual order $\lt$.

-* The [[cardinal number]]s of well-orderable sets are themselves well-ordered.
+* The [[cardinal numbers]] of well-orderable sets are themselves well-ordered.
 So by the well-ordering theorem, the class of all cardinal numbers is well-ordered.

 ## Interpretation as an ordinal number ##